poissonconsulting/bbousuite/paper/paper.md

 Boreal caribou occur in most provinces and territories in Canada, and are listed as threatened under Canada's Species at Risk Act [@ECCC_2023].
 Each jurisdiction is responsible for monitoring their respective boreal caribou populations.
-Numerous methods have been used to estimate population growth, which can make cross-jurisdictional conversations on the status of the species complex.
+Numerous methods have been used to estimate population growth, which can complicate cross-jurisdictional comparisons on the status of the various populations.

-The set of R packages in `bbousuite` aim to address this challenge.
+The set of R packages in `bbousuite` aims to address this challenge.
 `bboutools` provides a standardized methodology with simple, general models and reasonable defaults for estimating survival, recruitment, and population growth that can be compared across jurisdictions.
 In addition, `bboushiny` provides access to `bboutools` functionality in a GUI; `bbouretro` facilitates comparison with traditional methods; and `bbousims` facilitates comparison of various methods' ability to recover known parameter values from simulated data.

 There is an existing web-based application for estimating boreal caribou population growth rate [@eacker_webbased_2019].
 We consider `bbousuite` to be an evolution of this application.
-The methods used are similar, but the `bboushiny` GUI is more user-friendly and the `bboutools`, `bbouretro`, and `bbousims` R packages provide more fine-grained control of analyses and the ability to compare methods.
+The methods used are similar, but the `bboushiny` GUI is more stream-lined while the `bboutools`, `bbouretro`, and `bbousims` R packages provide more fine-grained control of analyses and the ability to compare methods.

 The `caribouMetrics` R package and [associated shiny application](https://github.com/LandSciTech/BayesianCaribouDemographicProjection) also have overlapping functionality.
 However, the primary goal of these tools is to forecast boreal caribou populations under different monitoring and disturbance scenarios [@dyson_2022].